AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/use-tokens-in-flow-steps.md

 >* [Add a Flow Step to a Smart Campaign](add-a-flow-step-to-a-smart-campaign.md)
 >

 A token is a variable.
-You use it in&nbsp; [emails](https://docs.marketo.com/pages/viewpage.action?pageId=557076),&nbsp; [landing pages](https://docs.marketo.com/pages/viewpage.action?pageId=2359689),&nbsp;and&nbsp; [smart campaigns](https://docs.marketo.com/display/DOCS/Smart+Lists+and+Lists)&nbsp;to make your life easier.
-You can use&nbsp; [My Tokens](../../../../product-docs/core-marketo-concepts/programs/tokens/understanding-my-tokens-in-a-program.md)&nbsp;(custom tokens) in flow steps, webhooks, emails, and landing pages.
+You use it in  [emails](https://docs.marketo.com/pages/viewpage.action?pageId=557076),  [landing pages](https://docs.marketo.com/pages/viewpage.action?pageId=2359689), and  [smart campaigns](https://docs.marketo.com/display/DOCS/Smart+Lists+and+Lists) to make your life easier.
+You can use  [My Tokens](../../../../product-docs/core-marketo-concepts/programs/tokens/understanding-my-tokens-in-a-program.md) (custom tokens) in flow steps, webhooks, emails, and landing pages.
 You can use tokens to include variable content in these flow steps:

 * Change Data Value
 * Interesting Moment